|Current stage:||Joining the board through the nomination committee slate|

-- Serve either a three or two-year* term with the objective of helping CIRA in its mandate to foster the development of .CA as a key public resource for all Canadians.
+- serve a three-year term with the objective of helping CIRA in its mandate to foster the development of the .CA domain as a key public resource for all Canadians

-- Apply your skills and expertise to help develop the strategic direction of .CA.
+- apply their skills and expertise to help develop the strategic direction of .CA

-- Have an impact on the day-to-day lives of Canadians by enhancing the quality of their experiences online.
+- have an impact on the day-to-day lives of Canadians by enhancing the quality of their internet experience

 |May 25, 2022 at 2 p.m.
 ET||Application period begins|